QuantumBits/HighFrequencyShitStonks/README.md

     - Every week, corporations post a "weekly review" detailing financial performance (revenue, costs, profit, dividends, etc)
     - Every time anyone uses an emoji, they automatically buy the cheapest available emoji from all corporations that have that emoji in stock
     - Recurring emoji production occurs at frequency set by corporation
+    - IPOs happen whenever a new emoji is detected
+        - Automatically distribute some (random?) number of emoji to (all?) users
+        - HFSS "sells" some number of these emojis at "zero" price, and whoever uses them first gets them?
 - Intentional Actions
-    - Put/Call stonks
+    - Put/Call stonks/emoji
-    - Issue/Buyback stonks
     - Buy/Sell emoji
-    - Lend/borrow
+    - Lend/borrow $
-    - Research emoji
+    - Research emoji manufacturing
     - Manufature emoji
     - Set emoji price
+    - Set your corporate dividend

 ## The Stonk Market